berthashipper/Tournament-Manager-Application/README.md

 ### Interactive Input
 - The program prompts users for input to manage matches, winners, and scores, with error handling to enhance the user experience.
-- Users can modify player rosters on-the-fly, allowing for greater flexibility during tournament play.
+- Users can modify the player roster on the fly, allowing for greater flexibility during real-life tournament play.

 ### Ongoing Match Overview
 - A live view of ongoing matches is provided, enabling easy score tracking and match completion.